 Sperm DNA Fragmentation

-Over the last few decades, significant research has been done to look at how the amount of damage observed in sperm DNA can be used as a marker for male infertility.
+Research has looked at how the amount of damage observed in sperm DNA can serve as a marker for male infertility.
 While our understanding of sperm DNA damage has grown, the exact cause remains unknown.
-One important observation is that the amount of sperm damage detected does not always correlate with semen parameters.
+One important observation is that the amount of sperm damage detected does not always correlate with results from a semen analysis.
 In other words, you can have a normal sperm count, motility, and morphology, and still have large amounts of sperm DNA damage.
-Interestingly, the egg has some capacity to repair damaged sperm DNA upon fertilization, however, scientists believe there may be a threshold of DNA damage beyond the repair capacity of eggs.

 Sperm Chromatin Structure Analysis (SCSA) Testing

-Afterwards, the sample is run through a computerized machine with a special software which reads about 5,000 sperm cells categorizing the ratio of green-to-red sperm cell to figure out the Fragmentation Index (DFI).
-It is possible that SCSA testing can detect damage in some 20% of couples that have previously had no explanation for infertility.
+Afterwards, the sample is run through a computerized machine with a special software which reads about 5,000 sperm cells.
+It then categorizes the ratio of green-to-red sperm cells to figure out the DNA Fragmentation Index (DFI).
+It’s possible SCSA testing can detect damage in 20% of couples that have previously had no explanation for infertility.

 Understanding DNA Fragmentation Results